vladdobre/ci_server/README.md

 * Setup the server on the KTH server to make the ngrok domain visible online.
 * Ussing badge to show the build status in the README file. (which is the Group remarkable achivement)
 #### Johann Biörck (jbiorck)
+* Implemented `compileMavenProject`, `sendBuildResultEmail`, `extractEmail` with assistance from others.
+* Added some JavaDoc
+* Created tests for null payload with Max and tests for compilation and test execuction with Vlad and Johann, and did some bugfixing in the process.
+* Worked on README
 #### Kristian Fatohi (kfatohi)

 #### Max Israelsson (maxisr)